LivePersonInc/developer-center/pages/documents/MessagingChannels/MobileAppMessagingSDKforiOS/control-history-apis.md

    }
    ```

+### historyConversationsMaxDays
-* `historyConversationsMaxDays` - Use to choose how much conversation history presents to the consumer by days.
+Use to choose how much conversation history presents to the consumer by days.
 Not providing a value allows consumers to see the entire history stored on LivePerson's servers (by scrolling down to see additional conversations).

    {:.important}
    When using this, you must also use `LPConversationHistoryMaxDaysDateType`.

+### LPConversationHistoryMaxDaysDateType
-* `LPConversationHistoryMaxDaysDateType` - Use to decide whether to count the days from the conversation start date or end date.
+Use to decide whether to count the days from the conversation start date or end date.
 If not providing a value, the start date is the default.

    ```swift
    enum LPConversationHistoryMaxDaysDateType: Int {